 - Change up the boring breakfast routine with 27 Unique Muffin Recipes

 - Easy S’mores Muffin Recipe you can bake with your kids are lots of fun

 1. Backyard Movie Night

 Grab your blanket and pillows and a big bowl of popcorn and head outside for an awesome backyard movie night.
 Hang some lights and lay out under the stars and watch your favorite movies in your own backyard.
-Set up a “concession stand” full of your favorites sweets and treats and of course you can’t forget the popcorn.
+Set up a “concession stand” full of your favorite sweets and treats.

 Grab some wood and supplies and build a simple treehouse in your backyard.
-Simple is key, but it will not lack in imagination.
-Sail on a pirate ship or hangout, make it a club house, a castle, the possibilities are endless.
+Simple is key, but it will not lack imagination.
+Sail on a pirate ship or hang out and make it a clubhouse, or a castle, the possibilities are endless.
 It may take a few hours to build but the memories will last a lifetime.

 3. Backyard Scrabble

 Bring your favorite family board game outside with this backyard scrabble game.
 Set it up in your yard or patio and grab some friends and have a blast.
 With giant wood letter tiles set onto a life-size game board, it’s a perfect addition to your garden or yard.